Jorge-Diaz757/m1-1024-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a pseudo-class?
+  // is a keyword added to selectors that specifies a special state of the selected elements
 - What are CSS pseudo-classes useful for?
+  // These allow us to apply styles to HTML elements based on their state or position relative to other elements, rather than their static attributes

 ## Notes